 Evidently, automation takes time to set up and the time it saves you will vary depending on organization, position and even industry.
 But if you find yourself spending too much time onboarding new employees, consider the alternative tasks you could be completing.
 Here are some things IT can be doing instead of manually onboarding a new hire:

-- – Troubleshooting problems, issues, incidents
+– Troubleshooting problems, issues, incidents

-- – Writing scripts
+– Writing scripts

-- – Keeping users informed of their ticket status
+– Keeping users informed of their ticket status

-- – Creating reports/ building strategy
+– Creating reports/ building strategy

 – Focus on security measures or even a forensic analysis/investigating a security breach (but let’s hope this doesn’t happen!)

 Automating the onboarding process does primarily save you time; however, there are several other benefits that make setting up the automation worthwhile.
-They include:

 Without automation, an employee has to track processes manually, or it is not done at all.
 This risks not achieving a proper transfer of knowledge.
 Documentation of processes is also a key component of obtaining certain ISO certifications.

 The automation keeps track of any sequential tasks like setting up an email before granting Google Analytics, keeping things organized, and eliminating the chances of a step being forgotten.

 The automation helps save time for other departments like HR.
 In the example above, automatically sending out documentation meant HR did not have to access, print and distribute the documentation, or even just access and email.

 Although admins in the IT department should be the only ones to access the active directory that has sensitive information stored, it might be easier to delegate the task of opening an account to another technician.
 As a result, the technician would have access to sensitive information like employee information and PC information.
 The automation ensures data protection because it is done without an individual’s assistance.

 There is no doubt that you have several tasks to do at once, therefore transferring from one task to another.
-It’s only normal that our ability, as humans, to change from one task to another is limited and can take a few minutes to adjust back to the task.
+It’s only normal that our ability, as humans, to change from one task to another is finite and can take a few minutes to adjust back to the task.
 Consequently, onboarding a new employee can take a lot more than 50 minutes.
 In addition, consider the number of incoming tickets for a new employee if part of the process is not automated.
 That can be overwhelming.
 Having the automation in place eliminates the distractions that might happen while setting up an account manually and it reduces the number of incoming tickets.

 Even if you only save 7 working days out of the year from automating the onboarding process, what would you be doing instead?
 IT employees have unique skills to an organization and should be using them instead of setting up accounts for new employees.

 The size of your organization is directly proportionate to the approximate number of new hires you onboard per year.
 For example, larger companies will hire more employees per year.
-For smaller businesses, however, the onboarding process can still be done manually.
+For smaller businesses, however, the onboarding process can still be manual.
 But at what point should you start to consider automating your onboarding process?
 5 new employees a year?
 10 new employees?
 50 new employees?